clue/reactphp-buzz/README.md

-If the original request used HTTP authentication with an `Authorization` request header, this request header will only be passed as part of the redirected request if the redirected URI is using the same host.
+If the original request used HTTP authentication with an `Authorization` request header, this request header will only be passed as part of the redirected request if the redirected URL is using the same host.
 In other words, the `Authorizaton` request header will not be forwarded to other foreign hosts due to possible privacy/security concerns.
 When following a redirect where the `Location` response header contains authentication details, these details will be sent for